mohd-afeef-badri/psd/docs/linear-elasticity.md

 ## 📚 Additional Exercises

 The following exercises are designed to explore advanced functionalities and experimental features of the PSD finite element solver.
-They provide an opportunity to investigate numerical accuracy, solver performance, and deeper aspects of the generated FreeFem++ source code.
+They provide an opportunity to investigate numerical accuracy, solver performance, and deeper aspects of the generated source code.

 #### Exercise 1 – Mesh Refinement and Convergence Study